China's growth edges up but 2016 weakest year since 1990

 The ruling Communist Party is headed this year into a twice-a-decade change of senior officials.
 Private sector analysts expect the party to postpone any significant policy changes until that is completed.

-“We assume that in 2017, policymakers will be focused on ensuring economic growth remains relatively elevated,” said Tom Rafferty of the Economist Intelligence Unit in a report.
+“We assume that in 2017, policymakers will be focused on ensuring economic growth remains relatively elevated,” said Rafferty.
 “Determined steps to address excessive debt levels in the economy are unlikely.
 It will probably not be until 2018, when politics are more favorably aligned, that we begin to see a more radical approach in this area.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.